pdidev/tutorial/README.md

 Remark: This exercise is done in sequential because we compare with ex5.log.

-* Ex 5.2: Use the `on_event` mechanism to trigger the write of `ii` and `main_field` for event `loop` only.
-This mechanism can be combined with a `when` directive, in that case the write is only executed when both mechanisms agree (In this directive, the symbol `&` is a local `and` logical operation).
+* Ex 5.2: In the YAML file, use the `on_event` mechanism to trigger the write of `ii` and `main_field` for event `loop` only.
+This mechanism can be combined with a `when` directive, in that case the write is only executed when both mechanisms agree.

-  Add `when` directive to write only at iteration 1 and 2.
+  Add the `when` directive to write only at iteration 1 and 2.
+Use the symbol `&` which corresponds to the logical operation `and`.

-* Ex 5.3: using the keyword "dataset" , write `main_field` and `ii` at iterations 1 and 2, in two distinct groups `iter1` and `iter2`.
+* Ex 5.3: In the YAML file, using the keyword "dataset" , write `main_field` and `ii` at iterations 1 and 2, in two distinct groups `iter1` and `iter2`.

-You should be able to match the expected output described in `ex5.h5dump`.
+To match the expected output described in `ex5.h5dump`.
 You can easily check if the files are the same by running:
 ```bash
   diff ex5.h5dump <(h5dump ex5-data-*.h5)
 ```